-Unit summary

-This unit will enable the learner to understand the importance of equality, diversity, inclusion, and

-human rights, work in an inclusive way and be able to access information, advice and support about

-equality, dive ersity, inclusio uman rights.

-Assessm

-Manulatama /ia a po rtfolio of eviden

-Mandatory achiev ed/not yet Level 2 2 credits 16 GLH

-achiev eu

-Learning outcome e Assassma nt criteria (A ()

-(LOs) 3 The learner ca 0)

-The learner will:

-1. Understand the 1.1 Define what is mean t by:

-importance of equ • hur nan rights

-diversity, inclusion n, and tected chara

-human rights scrimination and the potential effects on

-uals and oth

-diversity, inclusion, and

-lihood of discrin

-nt by dis sability hate crim ne, mate crime and

-bullying unica ak ant discrimination in line

-Ŷ. port discrimination in line

-with your employers' policies and procedure, in a way that encourages positive change e, in a way that

-2. Be able to work ir n an n and codes of practice

-inclusive way human rights and how

-pply to own re indian ingine and non

-2.2 State approaches and practices which support culturally

-appropriate care

-2.3 Demonstrate how to interact with individuals and others in a way that

-respects their lifestyle, beliefs, culture, values, and preferences

-3. Know how to acc made available by your

-information, advic

-support about equality, diversity, inclusion, and human rights

-• versity, inclusion, and 3.2 Explain how and when to access information, advice and support

-human rights about equality, diversity, inclusion, and human rights
+Unit summary This unit will enable the learner to understand the importance of equality, diversity, inclusion and human rights, work in an inclusive way and be able to access information, advice and support about equality, diversity, inclusion and human rights.
+Assessme lly assessed vi Mandatory ed/not yet Level 2 2 C redits 16 GLH achiev ea Loorning outcome ~ Accoccmo nt oritoria (AC •1 Learning outcome (LOs) 5 The learner ca nt criteria (AC ·) The learner will: ~~~ 1.
+Understand the 1.1 Define what is meant by: importance of equ uality, nan rights diversity, inclusio n, and • pro otected chara cteristics human rights 1.2 Explain what is mean t by discrim ination and the poter ntial effects on uals and othe • inclusion, and rights reduce t 1.4 Explain what is meant by disability hate crime, mate crime and crime and bullying 1.5 Explain how to recognise, challenge and report discrimination in line with your employer's policies and procedures, in a way that ay that 2.
+Be able to work in ages positive o les of prestice inclusive way nan to equality, di des of practice Inclusive way pply to own ro numannų grits and now ort cultu rally 2.2 State approaches and practices which support culturally appropriate care 2.3 Demonstrate how to interact with individuals and others in a way that ers in a way that s their lifestyle 3.
+Know how to acc ess ailable by your information, advid employer, with information, advice and support about equality, support about eq diversity, inclusion, and human rights diversity, inclusio n, and how and whe • and support human rights about equality, diversity, inclusion, and human rights